Mary Church Terrell (1863-1954)

 In the late nineteenth and early twentieth centuries, Europe was an important site for African American activists: such prominent figures as W.E.B.
 Du Bois, Ida B. Wells, Booker T. Washington, and Carter G. Woodson studied and gave lectures throughout Europe.
 Terrell’s connection to Europe dates back to 1888-1890 when she studied abroad in France, Germany, and Italy to learn about European cultures and languages.
 While the turn of the twentieth century brought new opportunities, Jim Crow discrimination laws prevented many African Americans from taking full advantage of them.
 For Terrell, Europe served as a personal refuge from America’s racially hostile environment, and as a place where she would later develop relationships with white American and European women activists involved in the early transnational feminist movement.

-Colored Bird Institute takes its name and draws inspiration from the achievements of Mary Church Terrell, a “rare, colored bird.”
+Colored Bird Institute takes its name and draws inspiration from the achievements and legacy of Mary Church Terrell, a “rare, colored bird.”

 To read more about Mary Church Terrell: